(Recommended)-Register and Pay Online by CLICKING HERE

 Check our calendar for cancelations or updates.
 Mother nature and major matches at the range can alter our schedule and the calendar is the first place to get updated and is always current.
 You can see our calendar by CLICKING HERE.

-BE ON TIME!
+PLEASE BE ON TIME!
 It takes at least 30 minutes from the time you enter the front gate to drive back to the parking area, walk to the Pro Shop, wait your turn in line and get registered.

 Our Multigun Events are beginner friendly!
 Your skills will be tested but you won’t be alone.
 We developed a Mentor Program where you are paired with an experienced shooter on your squad that will coach and guide you through out the match.

-2-3 Natural Terrain and 2-3 Bay Style Stages
+5 Natural Terrain Stages

 Bring at least the above mentioned amount of ammo.
 Bringing more is always better!